quadsurf/react-curriculum/03-synthetic-events.md

 # Synthetic Events

-Now that you've gotten some practice with React JSX and the React Developer Tools, let's learn how to make our React applications more interactive.
-In this chapter, you'll learn what synthetic events are, why they're important, and how to use them.
-By the end, you'll have written a bunch of React applications that handle a variety of user interactions.
+### Objectives

+- Explain what a synthetic event is
+- Explain why a synthetic event is important.
+- Use synthetic events to build interactive React applications.

 | Duration by yourself | Duration as a class |
 |----------------------|---------------------|
 | TBD                  | About 10.5 hours    |

 ## What's a synthetic event and why is it important?

+Now that you've gotten some practice with React JSX and the React Developer Tools, let's learn how to make our React applications more interactive.

 A **synthetic event** is a cross-browser wrapper around a browser's native event.
 In React, event handlers are passed a [`SyntheticEvent`](https://facebook.github.io/react/docs/events.html) object to their first parameter.